winton/typectl/README.md

 ### How it works

-Control flows are similar to a "controller", or a place where other functions are called (potentially to return some final output).
+Control flows are similar to a "controller", or a place where other functions are orchestrated.
 Within your control flow, you may:

 1. Wrap any function so it accepts the promise version of its arguments and returns a promise (`wrap`).
 2. Pick values from promise return values without awaiting resolution (`pick`).
-3. Map promise values to arrays, records, streams, or anything (`toArray`, `toRecord`, `toStream`, `toValue`).
+3. Map promise values to arrays, records, streams, or any value (`toArray`, `toRecord`, `toStream`, `toValue`).
 4. Execute promised functions concurrently (`all`) or sequentially (`each`).

 ### Dev features